antonysigma/piezo-stage-pid-board/README.md

 (TL431).
 Otherwise, I would have to add numerous voltage follower sub-circuits with more OpAmp ICs, which can introduce more failure modes.

-What the signal conditioning filter fails to suppress is the PID integral windup, where a large position overshoot is observed.
-Integral windup happens when the desired Z-position is set above or below 50 micrometer of the current position.
-I mitigated the issue with a slew-rate limiter between the desired position input and the PID input, effectively converting a step motion request to a ramp motion request with a max Z-velocity of 10 mm/s.

 **Differential TTL to single TTL conversion.** The linear encoder measures the relative position of the Z-stage.
 It outputs the quadrature signal in differential TTL format, compatible to the RS485 protocol.
 The MCU can decode the